-On November 4, 2022, the Federal Reserve Bank of New York will host a hybrid symposium titled “Inflation: Risks, Implications, and Policies.”
-The goal of the symposium, which is organized by the Applied Macroeconomics and Econometrics Center of the Federal Reserve Bank of New York, is to stimulate a thought-provoking debate among participants—who will include academics, practitioners, and policymakers—on the implications of high inflation and the policies needed to combat it.
-The event will comprise a number of presentations, followed by Q&As, on the following topics: inflation and financial markets, inflation and inequality, inflation expectations, and disinflation policies.
+On November 4, 2022, the Federal Reserve Bank of New York hosted a hybrid symposium titled “Inflation: Risks, Implications, and Policies.”
+The goal of the symposium, which was organized by the Applied Macroeconomics and Econometrics Center of the Federal Reserve Bank of New York, was to stimulate a thought-provoking debate among participants— who included academics, practitioners, and policymakers—on the implications of high inflation and the policies needed to combat it.
+The event was comprised of presentations, followed by Q&A, on the following topics: inflation and financial markets, inflation and inequality, inflation expectations, and disinflation policies.

-This is a hybrid event, with presenters appearing in person and all attendees joining virtually.
+This was a hybrid event, with most presenters in person and all attendees joined virtually.

-All remarks will be on the record, with a recording to be made available afterward.
-Media who wish to register virtually should contact Mariah Measey at email@example.com.
+All remarks were on the record, with a recording to be made available afterward.
+For Media inquiries, please contact Mariah Measey at at firstname.lastname@example.org.

 Marco Del Negro